Serial Mom (1994)

 Though I was chipper about that fact he made two of my fave musicals (Hairspray and Cry Baby), I wasn't too thrilled about his other works (I tried watching Pink Flamingo.
 Let's just say I wasn't turned on at all...)
 Still, that didn't stop me from seeing this one black-comic/satirical look into the serial killer-loving side of America, where we follow one suburban housewife's everyday life of passionate gardening, coupon cutting, household cleaning, kitchen wares, obscene prank calling and, of course, serial killing!

 Meet Beverly Stuphin (Kathleen Turner), the loving wife of a local dentist (Sam Waterston) and mother of two misfit children, Misty (Ricki Lake) and Chip (Matthew Lillard).
 She enjoys spending her past time plotting murders against neighbors and strangers alike for the smallest crimes and mistakes, such as not recycling, scolding someone for loving a certain genre of films, and even for wearing white shoes after Labor Day.
-As she continues to secretly murder anyone that irate her from the inside, hapless witnesses began to pile up, as well as her family and neighbors becoming more and more suspicious of her odd, cheerful-as-day personality.
-After publicly murdering one victim during a live stage show in front of a crowd, Beverly was arrested and so the trial begins.
+As she continues to secretly murder anyone that irate her, hapless witnesses begin to pile up, as well as her family and neighbors becoming more and more suspicious of her odd, cheerful-as-day personality.
+After publicly murdering one victim during a live stage show in front of a crowd, Beverly gets arrested and so the trial begins.

 Around the last act, Serial Mom switches from a slasher movie to a head-on black comedy that pretty much shows how much everyone loves a sensationalized serial killer.
 Beverly's family exploits their mother's homicidal run, producers crowd and beg for movie rights, and young fans praise her every appearance.
 Will she be punished for her crimes?
 Or will Beverly find a way to win the hearts of millions and pardon her of her own crimes?
 Well, if she will, she ain't gonna do it kissing everyone's ass.
 Nah, she'll be fanning her legs like there's no tomorrow!

-Unsettlingly funny and gruesomely bloody, Serial Mom was actually a good look into our morbid fascination as horror fans to serial killers, though it will actually depend more on one;s perspective.
-However, the film just doesn't focus on a horror fan's point of view but rather the media's; by the time Mason or the Son of Sam killer became big news, we actually had films and documentaries showcasing and/or based on these crimes around and over the years these people became a hot topic.
-Serial Mom took a fictional jab into this culture and it held no bars against it.
+Unsettlingly funny and gruesomely bloody, Serial Mom's a good look into our morbid fascination as horror fans to serial killers as the film just doesn't focus on a horror fan's point of view but also the media's, satirizing the infamous showcasing of monsters like Mason or the Son of Sam killer through exploitative films and documentaries over the years.

-Since the first half of the film is your typical slasher film walk-through, I was glad enough that the film had the gore count really working.
-We got organs getting sticky on an impaled fire poker, hit-and-ran-overs, and the ever popular bludgeoning by lamb leg!
+Since the first half of the film is your typical slasher film walk-through, I was glad enough that the film got the gore count really working.
+We're talking about organs getting sticky on an impaled fire poker, hit-and-run-overs, and the ever popular bludgeoning by lamb leg!
 (Alfred Hitchcock's Presents, anyone?)
 It's nice to see someone getting creative with their kills once in a while, keeping a straight psycho face even!

 1 male hit with car, run over